January 31, 2023

 REHEATING: Bake in a 300°F oven to re-warm, about 15 minutes from a frozen state, or 10 minutes if they’ve been thawed.

 These homemade corn dogs are perfect for a special treat for a weeknight dinner or a game-day snack.
-Fried to golden brown perfection, with a fluffy cornmeal crust and hearty sausage filling, you’ll be amazed how easy and tasty the end result is – just like from the state fair.
+Fried to golden brown perfection, with a fluffy cornmeal crust and hearty sausage filling, you’ll be amazed at how easy and tasty the end result is – just like from the state fair.

 Homemade corn dogs freeze really well.
 These would be great to make a double or triple batch and freeze the extras to serve for a quick lunch or easy dinner later.

 Look for fine yellow cornmeal.
-Avoid “course” or “medium” ground cornmeal as that will be too large of granules and won’t work.
+Avoid “course” or “medium” ground cornmeal, as that will be too large of granules and won’t work.

 - Cornbread Recipe